PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

 Gate Types
 ----------

-Four gate types back the continuous surface, appended to the :cfunc:`gate_type` enum in :cfile:`provsql_utils.h` before the ``gate_invalid`` sentinel, with no renumbering of the existing values.
+Four gate types described below back the continuous surface, plus the ``gate_observe`` evidence gate covered in *Latent variables* further down; all are appended to the :cfunc:`gate_type` enum in :cfile:`provsql_utils.h` before the ``gate_invalid`` sentinel, with no renumbering of the existing values.
 The companion ``provenance_gate`` SQL enum in